tianyi-lab/Superfiltering/README.md

 ## Citation

 Please consider citing our papers if you think our codes, data, or models are useful.
 Thank you! <br>
-The first paper is the Superfiltering paper, and the second one is the Cherry LLM paper, proposing the IFD score, which serves as the backbone metric of Superfiltering.

 ```
 @article{Li2024SuperfilteringWD,